cmhe/meta-readonly-rootfs-overlay/README.md

 Example:

 ```
-root=/dev/vda rootfstype=ext4 rootrw=/dev/vdb rootrwfstype=btrfs
+root=/dev/sda1 rootfstype=ext4 rootrw=/dev/sda2 rootrwfstype=btrfs
 ```

-`root=` specifies the read-only root filesystem device. (required)
+`root=` specifies the read-only root filesystem device.
+If this is not specified, the current rootfs is used.

 `rootfstype=` if support for the-read only filesystem is not build into the kernel, you can specifiy the required module name here.

-`rootrw=` specifies the read-write root filesystem device.
+`rootrw=` specifies the read-write filesystem device.
 If this is not specified, `tmpfs` is used.

 `rootrwfstype=` if support for the read-write filesystem is not build into the kernel, you can specifiy the required module name here.

+`rootrwreset=` set to `yes` if you want to delete all the files in the read-write filesystem prior to building the overlay root files system.